 (a) an order as to total liability under section 217; or

-(b) an order as to the payment of additional expenses under clause 18A(1), (1a) or (1b),
+(b) an order as to the payment of additional expenses under Schedule 1 clause 18A(1), (1a) or (1b) of the Act,

 the application for conciliation must be accompanied by a statement setting out the worker’s financial circumstances and reasonable financial needs.

+[Rule 5 amended: Gazette 2 Aug 2019 p.
+2994.]

 6. Accepting or rejecting an application for conciliation

 (1) As soon as is reasonably practicable after an application for conciliation is lodged, the Director must accept or reject it.